logo image

 This Ship had to reduce its speed between Stranraer and the 7 miles north through Loch Ryan into the Irish Sea, as the Waves it generated were endangering People on the Beaches.

-Voyager was taken out of service in 2011 and scrapped in 2013.
+Voyager was taken out of service in 2011 then scrapped in 2013.

 2011 - Stena Ferries moved from Stranraer to Cairnryan, leading to the Ferry Port at Stranraer being converted to Leisure Facilities, and for Fishing Boats.